ppy/osu-wiki/wiki/Article_styling_criteria/Writing/en.md

 ### Serial comma

-*Note: The serial comma is also known as the "Oxford comma" or the "Harvard comma".*

-The serial comma must be used.
+The serial comma, also known as the Oxford or Harvard comma, must be used.

 ### Logical quotations